staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

 This is usually the first thing you should do, before applying more advanced rector code transformations.
 Rector can be used in a similar way to apply other Rules or [Rulesets](https://getrector.com/documentation/set-lists).

+Additionally more type coverage is a great first step after a PHPStan/Psalm setup, to make sure static analysis can find relevant bugs efficiently.
+Otherwise adding types to a old codebase can take a lot of time.
+Doing it manually is also prone to errors.

 ## Overall plan

 These are the top level steps I try to follow: